Sweet Patriotic Treats

 Fourth of July is a festive holiday in the U.S. commemorating the formal adoption of the Declaration of Independence.

-The holiday falls in the midst of summer; and calls for family gatherings with picnics, barbecues, fruity cocktails, fireworks, and relaxed outdoor fun.
+The holiday falls in the midst of summer and calls for family gatherings with picnics, barbecues, fruity cocktails, fireworks, and relaxed outdoor fun.

 All-American red, white, and blue

-An easy-to-make Watermelon, Feta, and Blueberry Flag is a healthy snack . . . and it looks good on the table, too.
+Watermelon, Feta, and Blueberry Flag is a healthy snack . . . and it looks good on the table, too.
 The soft, creamy cheese is perfect with the sweet, juicy melon and berries.
+Use star-shaped melon for an even sweeter presentation.
+(Photo: Home is Where the Boat Is)

-[left to right] 1.
 Have fun with cupcakes and fondant by adding patriotic stars and stripes; then arrange your Independence Day Cupcakes to form a flag.
-(Photo: Diary of a Ladybird) 2.
-Create Star-Spangled Pound Cake by giving ordinary pound cake the star treatment for any patriotic celebration.
-(Photo: Better Homes and Gardens)
+(Photo: Diary of a Ladybird)

 These colorful Pretzel Sparklers will dazzle your guests; and, like the real thing, will disappear quickly . . . in a few bites.
 (Photo: Martha Stewart).

 [above left to right] 1.
-Stuffed Strawberries—stuffed with Mascarpone cheese and topped with a blueberry—are a delightful little treat that WILL disappear fast.
-(Photo: Gina Marie’s Kitchen) 2.
+Stuffed strawberries—filled with Mascarpone cheese and topped with a blueberry—are a delightful little treat that WILL disappear fast.
+(Photo: Gina Marie’s Kitchen); 2.
 Strawberries, dipped in chocolate and drizzled with patriotic color or coated in star sprinkles, are wonderfully decadent.
-(Photo: Bright Bold Beautiful) 3.
-For an awesome variation and red-white-blue perfection, dip two-thirds of the strawberry in white chocolate and the bottom with blue sparkles.
-(Photo: All Recipes)
+(Photo: Bright Bold Beautiful); 3.
+For an awesome variation and red-white-blue perfection, dip two-thirds of the strawberry in white chocolate and

 Add a few red and blue sprinkles (or jimmies) to vanilla cake batter and frosting, and you have a festive Fourth of July Cupcake that could not be easier to make.
 (Photo: Bakerella)